paldhous/ucb/2016/dataviz/md_raw/class2.md

 This perceptual hierarchy of visual cues is important.
 When making comparisons with continuous variables, aim to use cues near the top of the scale wherever possible.

+### But this doesn't mean that everything becomes a bar chart

-That doesn't mean the other possibilities are always to be avoided in visualization -- indeed, color hue can a good way of encoding categorical data.
+Length on an aligned scale may be the best option to allow people to compare numbers accurately, but that doesn't mean the other possibilities are always to be avoided in visualization.
+Indeed, color hue is a good way of encoding categorical data.
 The human brain is particularly good at recognizing patterns and differences.
 This means that variations in color, shape and orientation, while poor for accurately encoding the precise value of continuous variables, can be good choices for representing categorical data.

-You can also combine different visual cues into the same graphic to encode different variables.
-But always think about the main messages you are trying to impart, and where you can use visual cues near the top of the visual heirarchy to communicate that message most effectively.
+You can also combine different visual cues in the same graphic to encode different variables.
+But always think about the main messages you are trying to impart, and where you can use visual cues near the top of the visual hierarchy to communicate that message most effectively.

 To witness this perceptual hierarchy, look at the following visual encodings of the same simple dataset.
 In which of the three charts is it easiest to compare the numerical values that are encoded?